01-edu/public/subjects/corewar/README.md

 - Indirect parameter

-An indirect parameter will give you the relative position of the address where to look for the value, think of it as an ancestor of the raw pointers.
+An indirect parameter will give you the relative position of the address where to look for the value, think of it as an ancestor of raw pointers.

 In this case `10` will say to the VM to look ten bytes forward the current instruction and take the value from there.